banool/foodbrew/README.md

 This is in the hope that they can form long term agreements with each other.

 ### Basic functionality
 The web service provides separate functionality for suppliers (thinkers) and collectors (charities).
-Each of these can then look for nearby users of the alternate type either with a list or using a Google map interface.
+Each of these can then look for nearby users of the alternate type either with a list or using a Google Maps interface.
-Once a user finds someon an organisation that they think could be appropriate, a chat interface is supplied so that they can organise an arrangement.
+Once a user finds an organisation that they think could be appropriate for them, a chat interface is supplied so that they can organise an arrangement.
 Each organisiation has a full size splash page that shows who they have an agreement with.
 The splash page is designed such that it provides (specifically to a corporate supplier) an attractive demonstration of that company's social conscious.

 ### Directory structure
 Considering that this project was made in under 48 hours, the directory structure is a bit of a mess.
 As such, some unused ideas and code have been dumped into folders instead of removed or repurposed.

-- **www** Contains the html, javascript and [Foundation](http://foundation.zurb.com/) code for the front end, as well as all image assets.
+- **www** Contains the HTML, JavaScript and [Foundation](http://foundation.zurb.com/) code for the front end, as well as all image assets.
-- **scripts** Contains the python script that handles incoming HTTP GET requests.
+- **scripts** Contains the Python script that handles incoming HTTP GET requests.
-- **map_samples** Contains working files for the google maps geolocation component contributed by [ChrisLinn](https://github.com/ChrisLinn).
+- **map_samples** Contains working files for the Google Maps geolocation component contributed by [ChrisLinn](https://github.com/ChrisLinn).
 - **old_go_stuff** Contains files from an early attempt at coding the site with Go.
 In the end we went with a jQuery -> Python -> MySQL setup.

 ## Tech implementation